This page was last updated on 16 December, 2021.

 – passengers younger than 2 years;

 – passengers younger than 12 years and traveling accompanied by a companion.
-The companion must have a negative RT-PCR test result;
+The companion must have a negative antigen or RT-PCR test result;

 – passengers with two positive COVID-19 RT-PCR tests.
 The tests must be taken at least 14 days apart and the second test at most 72 hours before departure; and